ucsf-wynton/wynton-website-hpc/docs/hpc/howto/clean-up-files.md

  * <kbd>d</kbd>: delete selected file or directory

-When you delete, you will be asked to confirm with "yes", "no", or "don't ask me again", before the files are _swiftly_ moved to your personal Trash folder.
+When you delete, you will be asked to confirm with "yes", "no", or "don't ask me again", after which the files are _swiftly_ moved to your personal Trash folder.
 Keep deleting files this way until you are done.
 Press <kbd>q</kbd> to exit `ncdu` when you are ready.

 When you're done, remove the temporary `ncdu.cache` file;